Bellarmine College Awards

 The Popiden Distinguished Faculty Service Award was created in memory of Associate Dean and Professor of Theological Studies John Popiden.
 This award honors a tenured BCLA faculty member who has given outstanding service to the college, university, profession, and the community.
 Many of our faculty are lauded for their academic scholarship, but too rarely are they recognized for their service efforts which yield numerous positive effects and a stronger campus and community.

-2022 John R. Popiden Distinguished Service Awardee: Amir Hussain, Professor and Chair of Theological Studies
+2023 John R. Popiden Distinguished Service Awardee: Brian Treanor, Charles S. Casassa Chair and Professor of Philosophy

 Bellarmine College of Liberal Arts Outstanding Faculty Advisor Award